> Maddy Prior > Songs > John of Hazelgreen

 John of Hazelgreen / Jock o’ Hazeldean

-Dick Gaughan sang Jock o' Hazeldean in 1972 on his Trailer album No More Forever.
-He explained in his album's sleeve notes:
+Dick Gaughan sang Jock o’ Hazeldean in 1972 on his Trailer album No More Forever.
+This track was also included in 2005 on the Honest Jon compilation Never the Same.
+He noted:

 Jock o’ Hazeldean was written by Sir Walter Scott from a ballad (which is published in Christie’s Traditional Ballad Airs) entitled Jock o’ Hazelgreen, taking the first verse of his song from the third verse of the ballad.